-Medical malpractice, also known as medical negligence, occurs when a medical care provider, such as a doctor, hospital, nurse, technician, or other health care provider fails to provide care using good and accepted medical techniques or principles, which then causes harm or death to the patient.
+Medical malpractice is the result of a health care provider injuring a patient.
+It happens when the professional deviates from the accepted quality of care.
+In turn, this negligence causes harm or death to the patient.
 In other words, a medical care provider fails to provide care within the requisite standard of care, which leads to injury or death.
 A poor outcome or surgical complication does not necessarily mean that medical care provider was negligent.
 A medical malpractice lawyer can help you determine if your health care provider did not provide acceptable care or if medical mistakes occurred.

 2. What are some examples of medical malpractice?

 Examples of medical malpractice can include a variety of issues ranging from misdiagnosis to surgical errors to birth injuries.
 See above for a full list of case types Tittle & Perlmuter handles.